dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah he
+yes he
-seemed leave wait wait wait uh so last question um this I wanted to ask about this earlier you mentioned telling people to get a 200 foot pole instead of where the camera
+seemed leave wait so last
+question this I wanted to ask about this earlier you mentioned telling people to get a 200 foot pole instead of where the camera